eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

-+ *GNU Octave* allows *"printf"* to print a string to standard output, but *Matlab* does not; for *Matlab*, use *"printf"* to print a string to standard output or to a file (via a "file-handle"). array	"MATLAB has no fputs function."
++ *GNU Octave* allows *"printf"* to print a string to standard output, but *Matlab* does not; for *Matlab*, use *"printf"* to print a string to standard output or to a file (via a "file-handle").
 + *GNU Octave* allows whitespace before the transpose operator, but *Matlab* does not.
 + *GNU Octave* does not require the use of ellipses for line continuation but *Matlab* does.
++ "MATLAB has no fputs function.
+Call fprintf instead."

 	Use a backslash "\" to indicate line continuation.
 + *GNU Octave*'s e operators may be rendered unacceptable by